Create GPTs to Automate Supply Chain Analytics

 • Section 2: How do you communicate the results?

-I added a section ensuring that the agent uses the right variables to generate the charts.
+I added a section ensuring the agent uses the right variables to generate the charts.

 • Section 3: Prepare the ‘What if’ scenarios